Optimal control on finite graphs: asymptotic optimal controls and ergodic constant in the case of entropic costs: Introduction

+Independently of any entropic regularization consideration, optimal control on graphs with entropic costs naturally appeared in \cite{glft} when addressing the market making problem presented in the famous paper \cite{as} by Avellaneda and Stoikov.
+Market making and more generally inventory management problems are naturally written in the form of optimal control on graphs (see \cite{cartea2015algorithmic, gueant2016financial} for a general presentation on market making).
+When trading intensities depend exponentially on prices as in the early market making models \cite{as, glft}, the costs turn out to correspond to entropic costs.\\

+In this paper, we propose a general study of optimal control problems on finite graphs with entropic costs.
+In particular, we show that the asymptotic behavior of the value function and the optimal controls obtained in \cite{gueant2020cocv} using comparison principles and semi-group tools on Hamilton-Jacobi equations can be obtained, in the case of a connected graph and entropic costs, thanks to classical results of matrix analysis.
+Furthermore, we show that the ergodic constant and the asymptotic optimal controls can be computed very easily by finding the largest real eigenvalue of a matrix and an associated eigenvector.\\

 In Section 2 we introduce the notations and the family of optimal control problems considered throughout the paper.
 In Section 3, we solve in (almost-)closed form the Hamilton-Jacobi equations associated with these optimal control problems and derive both the value functions and the optimal controls.
-In Section~4, in the particular case of a connected finite graph, we study the long-run behavior of the value function and optimal controls and derive a spectral characterization of the ergodic constant.\\
+In Section~4, in the particular case of a connected graph, we study the asymptotic behavior of the value function and optimal controls and derive spectral characterizations of both the ergodic constant and the asymptotic optimal controls.\\